geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 This design does have a potential problem: what if a Chapter becomes wildly popular and grows to many hundreds of members?
 It is possible that the performance of the client application can degrade if the number of members (and thus gardens) in a single Chapter becomes too large.

 To address this potential problem, the data model is designed to facilitate partitioning of large Chapters into multiple smaller Chapters in the event that the number of members becomes too large.
-For example, the initial definition of a Chapter may comprise 8 postal (zip) codes, corresponding to all the zip codes in that country.
-But if that Chapter becomes too large, we could split it into two Chapters, each defined with 4 zip codes (or one with 3 zip codes and one with 5, depending upon the concentration of members in each zip code).
-Our data model does not currently allow Chapter definition "below" the level of a zip code, so the smallest possible Chapter in GeoGardenClub would be one defined by a single zip code.
+For example, the initial definition of a Chapter may comprise 8 postal (zip) codes, corresponding to all the postal codes in that country.
+But if that Chapter becomes too large, we could split it into two Chapters, each defined with 4 postal codes (or one with 3 postal codes and one with 5 postal codes, depending upon the concentration of members in each postal code).
+Our data model does not currently allow Chapter definition "below" the level of a postal code, so the smallest possible Chapter in GeoGardenClub would be one defined by a single postal code.

 We foresee an annual end-of-year review, where we see if any Chapters are reaching a size where it would be appropriate to split them up into smaller Chapters.
 By doing it in Winter (at least for the Northern Hemisphere), such Chapter reorganization should have less impact on the Gardeners.

-To facilitate Chapter splitting, the IDs associated with Garden-level entities do not encode the chapterID, but instead the two character (alpha2) country code and the zip code.
+To facilitate Chapter splitting, the IDs associated with Garden-level entities do not encode the chapterID, but instead the two character (alpha2) country code and the postal code.
 This allows Garden-level data to more easily migrate to new Chapters without needing to change their entity IDs.

 Let's now turn to a more detailed description of the entities in the data model.

 ### Chapter

 The Chapter entity defines a geographic region based on a country (represented as a two character (alpha-2) country code), and a set of one or more postal (zip) codes.
-GGC ensures that Chapter instances partition the world: every pair of (country code, zip code) is mapped to exactly one Chapter.
+GGC ensures that Chapter instances partition the world: every pair of (country code, postal code) is mapped to exactly one Chapter.

 #### ChapterID management

-A Firebase collection called ChapterZipMap will provide a default mapping of US zip codes to chapterIDs.
+A Firebase collection called ChapterZipMap will provide a default mapping of US postal (zip) codes to chapterIDs.
 This mapping initially defines each US county as a GGC Chapter.

 Outside of the US, each (country code, postal code) pair will be its own Chapter.
 This is not optimal but it provides a way to make GGC available to users outside the US without constructing a world-wide ChapterZipMap.